How to create a website with WordPress in 2021

 The software WordPress is free and available for anyone to download.
 Still, you can’t create a website completely free of charge.
 You do need a domain name and hosting.

 Once you have clicked on the SiteGround button, you will be taken to the following page:

-The StartUp package costs €5.99 per month and you can place 1 website on it, you have 10GB of web space (this is more than enough) and you can get 10,000 visitors per month.
+The StartUp package costs €5.99 per month, and you can place one website on it, you have 10GB of web space (this is more than enough), and you can get 10,000 visitors per month.

 Want to create one website?
 Then this package is perfect to start with.

-The GrowBig package costs €9.99 per month and you can put as many websites on this package as you want.
-This is handy if you plan to create multiple websites or also want to build websites for customers and take care of the hosting.
-Furthermore, you have 20GB of web space here and you can receive 25,000 visitors per month.
+The GrowBig package costs €9.99 per month, and you can put as many websites on this package as you want.
+This is handy if you plan to create multiple websites or build websites for customers and take care of the hosting.
+Furthermore, you have 20GB of web space here, and you can receive 25,000 visitors per month.
 You also get built-in WP caching and the ability to create test environments at the push of a button.

-This package is perfect if you are just starting out and have plans to create multiple website or grow further and want to get serious.
-Great value for money.
+This package is perfect if you are starting and have plans to create multiple websites or grow further and want to get serious—great value for money.

-When you are starting out, this package is a bit excessive, but when you want to create a large webshop or have a large number of websites, this package with more space and server power is ideal.
+When you start, this package is a bit excessive, but when you want to create a large webshop or have many websites, this package with more space and server power is ideal.

 What you get with all packages

-Apart from the differences per package, there are also some basic features that you get with every package from SiteGround.
+Apart from the differences per package, you also get some basic features with every package from SiteGround.
 For example, you get: